 1. Advertisement of Positions.
-Notice of the availability of any positions with the Gaming Enterprise shall be posted on the premises of the Gaming Facility where such vacancy exists, and at least two other locations selected by the Commission, in consultation with the Council, for at least fifteen (15) days prior to the filling of the position, unless special circumstances exist as determined by the Council that warrant dispensing with such notice or posting for a shorter period.
+Notice of the availability of any positions with the at least two other locations selected by the Commission, in consultation with the Council, for at least fifteen (15) days prior to the filling of the position, unless special circumstances exist as determined by the Council that warrant dispensing with such notice or posting for a shorter period.
 The notice shall contain a description of the minimum job qualifications, duties, hours of work, compensation, and the application procedure, including the application deadline.